liuyuzhenn/pytorch_template/README.md

 ### Example

-An example could be found in the `torch_temp` folder.

-This project is to train a model to fit the following function:
+An example could be found in the `torch_temp` folder, which is to train a model to fit the following function:
 $$x_1^2+e^{x_1+x_2}-2x_3$$

-Use `python torch_temp/train.py` to run the demo.
+Use `python train.py` to run the demo.

-Or `CUDA_VISIBLE_DEVICES=0,1,2,3 . dist_train.sh 4` for distributed training.
+Or `CUDA_VISIBLE_DEVICES=0,1,2,3 bash dist_train.sh 4` for distributed training.